oisinmcl1/oisinmcl1/README.md

 ---

 ### About Me
-I have a keen interest in software development, web technologies, and solving complex problems.
-I enjoy learning new technologies and applying them in my projects.
+I have a keen interest in software development, web technologies, and solving complex problems. <br>I enjoy learning new technologies and applying them in my projects.

 📫 [omclaughlin99@gmail.com](mailto:omclaughlin99@gmail.com)